 How To Get To There

-If you're excited to go, what is the best way to get there?
-Unless you're from the area, you're best bet is to go by plane.
+If you’re excited to go, what is the best way to get there?
+Unless you’re from the area, your best bet is to go by plane.

 The nearest international airport to all three regions is Lokpriya Gopinath Bordoloi International Airport in Guwahati.
 The nearest railway station is Guwahati Railway Station, at about 190 km (120 miles).